- Not a substitute for professional veterinary help.

 Puppies are very sensitive.
 Make sure you watch your tone when speaking to your pup, especially during training sessions.
 Grottini says puppies can get confused if your tone changes.

 Instead, use a clicker to keep things clear for your puppy.
+Never yell to discipline your puppy.

-Lastly, stop training while your puppy is still having fun.
+Most importantly, Reynolds says puppies should feel like training is a fun game.
+Stop training while your puppy is still having fun.
 If they get bored, they won’t be as excited to learn next time.
-Make sure to mix up your training to keep them interested.

 What If My Puppy Doesn’t Like Learning Tricks?